Tuesday, 25 August 2020

 They married in Murwillumbah, New South Wales.

-Their daughter Emma Eileen Mary (known as May) was born in early May of 1915, just a couple of weeks after the wedding.
+Mary Jane's second daughter, Emma Eileen Mary (known as May), was born in early May of 1915, just a couple of weeks after the wedding of Mary Jane and Alexander.

-Given those circumstances, it's likely that Mary Jane and Alexander had been in a relationship for a number of years, and Constance (Mary Jane's first daughter) was likely to have been Alexander's daughter as well.
+Given all these circumstances, it's highly probable that Mary Jane and Alexander had been in a relationship for a number of years, and Constance (Mary Jane's first daughter) was likely to have been Alexander's daughter as well.

 Why did Mary Jane and Alexander marry after the birth of their second daughter?